jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/hasselt-university.md

 Each data management plan must comply with the basic principles and general guidelines, as set out in this policy plan, as well as with the policy or requirements, as set out by third parties.
 To this end, Hasselt University provides the necessary tools that are available to all researchers at Hasselt University.

-# 7. Relevant regulations
+## 7. Relevant regulations

 The researcher is responsible for observing the relevant regulations.
 These include, without being limited to:

-一 intellectual property rights; research ethics, as laid down, for instance, in the ALLEA European Code of Conduct; privacy legislation, including the General Data Protection Regulation nr.
-2016/679; the European Dual-Use Regulation nr.
-428/2009; the European Regulation nr.
-511/2014 of the European Parliament and of the Council of 16 April 2014 on compliance measures for users from the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization in the Union, and The Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from Their Utilization to the Convention on Biological Diversity, 29 October 2010; the Hasselt University Information Security Policy Plan; the Acceptable Use Policy with regard to the security and the storage of data, as defined by the Information Security Committee of Hasselt University; any additional regulations, as laid down in agreements with third parties, and any additional requirements, as laid down in the regulations of external funding agencies (see attachment 1, §1).
+intellectual property rights;
+research ethics, as laid down, for instance, in the ALLEA European Code of Conduct; privacy legislation, including the General Data Protection Regulation nr.
+2016/679;
+the European Dual-Use Regulation nr.
+428/2009;
+the European Regulation nr.
+511/2014 of the European Parliament and of the Council of 16 April 2014 on compliance measures for users from the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization in the Union, and The Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from Their Utilization to the Convention on Biological Diversity, 29 October 2010;
+the Hasselt University Information Security Policy Plan;
+the Acceptable Use Policy with regard to the security and the storage of data, as defined by the Information Security Committee of Hasselt University;
+any additional regulations, as laid down in agreements with third parties, and any additional requirements, as laid down in the regulations of external funding agencies (see attachment 1, §1).

 In case that the regulations of external funding agencies or the agreements with third parties contain more severe or specific requirements regarding research data management, these will prevail over the general guidelines and principles set out in this policy plan.

-# 8. Security of personal and confidential research data
+## 8. Security of personal and confidential research data

 When research data contain personal or otherwise confidential information, the researcher should observe the following provisions.
 As a matter of fact, similar measures necessary to prevent access